deepikaa-mittal/disha/README.md

-# disha
-NeuroPath
+Disha

 Career discovery that measures what you're good at without stress — then teaches you the rest.

-NeuroPath connects a VR career-exploration game with Tootler, an ed-tech platform that generates personalized articles and quizzes from a user's interests.
+Disha connects a VR career-exploration game with Tootler, an ed-tech platform that generates personalized articles and quizzes from a user's interests.
 Together they form a closed loop: play a career scenario, detect both performance and emotional state via EEG, study the exact gaps that were flagged, prove mastery with a quiz, and unlock the next scenario.

 Why

 Most career-aptitude tools measure one thing: how well you performed.
 They miss a second, arguably more important signal — how the person felt while performing.
 Someone can ace a legal-reasoning simulation while their nervous system is quietly screaming, and someone else can fumble a STEM puzzle while completely calm and engaged.
 The first is a fragile skill under pressure; the second is a latent strength worth developing.

-NeuroPath captures both signals simultaneously and treats "high performance + low stress" as the real marker of genuine career fit — not performance alone.
+Disha captures both signals simultaneously and treats "high performance + low stress" as the real marker of genuine career fit — not performance alone.

 How It Works
    ┌─────────┐     ┌──────────────────┐     ┌─────────┐     ┌────────┐